How to Pitch

 I’ll be promoting your post on all of my social media accounts once it’s published.
 I want as many eyes on your writing as possible!

-If you do a FANTASTIC job, you may also contact me (Lauren Tharp) after your post is published for a testimonial for your website about how great you are.
+If you do a FANTASTIC job, you may also contact me (Lauren Spear) after your post is published for a testimonial for your website about how great you are.

 In other words, you’ll end up with a fabulous portfolio piece and plenty of exposure.
 Woo!